 The next day, I made some delicious treats with our dairy products, Cheesecake Push Pops!
-I have no idea why but I have been craving cheesecake and then I remembered I had these push pops, I tried to squish all of my ideas into these cute little pops, luckily it worked!
+I have no idea why but I have been craving cheesecake and then I remembered I had these push pop containers.
+I tried to squish all of my ideas into these cute little pops, luckily it worked!
 My kids loved them too and they were perfect portion sizes.

 No Bake Cheese Cake: